Dr Megan Turner

 Dr Turner first worked as a staff specialist at the Princess Alexandra Hospital, where she reported all organ systems and performed the duties of acting director when required.
 She moved on to work in private pathology to focus on her areas of special interest – uropathology and medical renal disease.
 She joined Sullivan Nicolaides Pathology in 2008.

 Dr Turner regularly presents on urological pathology and medical renal pathology at multidisciplinary team meetings in Brisbane and believes that close collaboration with clinical colleagues is essential in delivering high standards of patient care.

-She has memberships of the Renal Pathology Society, the International Society of Urologic Pathology, and the United States and Canadian Academy of Pathology.
+She has memberships of the Renal Pathology Society, the International Society of Urologic Pathology, the Australasian Dermatopathology Society and the United States and Canadian Academy of Pathology.
 She is currently involved in a research paper on renal neoplasia with the Cancer Council of Victoria and recently published on a rare and fatal parasite infection.

 Dr Turner is actively involved in training pathology and urology registrars, a role she began when at the Princess Alexandra Hospital.

 She is strongly committed to providing the highest standards of service to her referrers and their patients and is focused on continued professional and personal development as a way of achieving this.
 Part of this has been training in Process Communication Management (PCM) to develop communication skills to improve personal interactions with referrers and colleagues.